RIKEN-RCCS/lens3/v1/doc/user-guide.md

   access.
 A probe access is dropped at Lens3-Mux and not forwarded to a MinIO instance.

+## Changes from v1.2 to v1.3

+* MinIO version is fixed to use the legacy "fs"-mode (it is quite old).
+In a recent development of erasure-coding, MinIO uses chunked files in storage, which would not be suitable for importing/exporting existing files.

 ## Changes from v1.1 to v1.2

 * Host-style naming of buckets is dropped.